 - Mounting styles differ too.
 Many monitors fit flush for a more aesthetically pleasing finish, but others protrude.
 It might be necessary for you, depending on where you install it.

-- The current draw varies a little, and if living in your camper full-time, so small it’s hardly worth considering.
-But if you want to monitor your batteries while the camper is in storage, bear in mind that the monitor does draw current, so it will deplete the battery over time.
+- The current draw of RV battery monitors varies a little.
+If you live in your camper full-time, the draw is so small it’s hardly worth considering.
+But if you want to watch your batteries while the camper is in storage, the monitor will continue to draw current.
+That will deplete the battery over time.
 If you prepare your RV for winter storage, you may want to switch the entire electrical system off to avoid this.